 More complex improvisation techniques come into play with specific games, such as ‘Park Bench,’ or ‘Space Jump’, which involve the students ‘making offers’ to start a scene.
 Accepting this process is an essential part of the drama student’s development.
 Students also enjoy working with masks, props and costumes.
 Working in role or character allows them to explore new ideas and often gives students the opportunity to feel safe and more confident to express themselves.

-A very important element of the Berengarra drama program is practicing the ‘art of positive feedback’.
+A very important element of the Berengarra School drama program is practising the ‘art of positive feedback’.
 Students are encouraged to talk to the group about what they enjoyed about their own experience and also what they particularly enjoyed about someone else’s work.
 This process is an invaluable technique, which develops positive self-talk and an understanding of how to support others, as they build confidence and skills in drama.

-The drama room at Berengarra is a place where students are encouraged to explore their creative potential in a safe and respectful environment, while developing skills that will be useful in all aspects of their lives.
+The drama room at Berengarra School is a place where students are encouraged to explore their creative potential in a safe and respectful environment, while developing skills that will be useful in all aspects of their lives.